cloudflare/pint/docs/configuration.md

 **NOTE**: GitHub integration requires `GITHUB_AUTH_TOKEN` environment variable to be set to a personal access key that can access your repository.

-**NOTE** Pull request number must be known to pint so it can add comments if it detects any problems.
+**NOTE** The pull request number must be known to pint so it can add comments if it detects any problems.
 If pint is run as part of GitHub actions workflow, then this number will be detected from `GITHUB_REF` environment variable.
-For other use cases, `GITHUB_PULL_REQUEST_NUMBER` environment variable must be set with the pull request number.
+For other use cases, the `GITHUB_PULL_REQUEST_NUMBER` environment variable must be set with the pull request number.

 Syntax: